hexian000/neosocksd/README.md

 [neox.sh](neox.sh) is a curl wrapper script for simplified shell operating.

-*Note: Since the HTTP/1.1 API server has a fixed buffer size of 8 KiB, you will not be able to load large scripts with this command.
-Consider sharded updates for large script projects.*
+*Note: Since the HTTP/1.1 API server has a limited request size, user should consider sharded updates for large ruleset projects.
+The content length limit for a single HTTP request is guaranteed to be at least 4 KiB.*

 ## Runtime Dependencies